PulspectivePulspective

 Pulspective processes Personal Data on behalf of the Customer solely for the purpose of providing the Service, which includes:

-- Delivering communications from managers to nurse devices
+• Delivering broadcast communications from managers to team members

 3. Duration of Processing